conoro/hugo.conoroneill.com/content/post/potential-not-everyone-gets-to-be-an-astronaut-when-they-grow-up.md

----
++++
-title: "Potential - Not everyone gets to be an Astronaut when they grow up"
+title = "Potential - Not everyone gets to be an Astronaut when they grow up" slug = "potential-not-everyone-gets-to-be-an-astronaut-when-they-grow-up" date = "2005-05-04T08:41:43+00:00" id = 95 comment = false
-slug: "potential-not-everyone-gets-to-be-an-astronaut-when-they-grow-up"
-date: "2005-05-04T08:41:43+00:00"
-tags:
-id: 95
-comment: false
----
++++

 I'll be reading this site all day.